Ali00000007/lilly-recruitment-challenge/DOCUMENTATION.md

 - Firstly I read through the material and started the server to make sure everything was working.
 - Next, I created the sections to view medicines, create and delete medicines in the index.html file.
 - After that I edited the script.js file to connect the frontend to the backend API points.
 - Throughout the challenge I tested each feature as i developed them and did not leave all the debugging until the end.
-Thi helped me to spot issues and address them early on.
+This helped me to spot issues and address them early on.

 ## Objectives - Innovative Solutions